mindriot101/kepler-colour-conversion/README.markdown

 We use the Pickles library to compute the V-Kp magnitude colour for a range of spectral types.

 Results
 -------

+The following image shows the conversion between effective temperature and V-Kp colour (red).
+Also shown are any planets with a measured V magnitude, Kepler magnitude and effective temperature [from exoplanets.org](http://exoplanets.org).

 ![Mapping](https://raw.github.com/mindriot101/kepler-colour-conversion/master/output/plot.png)

+We note that the planets show significant deviation from the proposed relation, for (at least) two reasons:

+1. interstellar reddening is not accounted for
+2. stellar age is not accounted for

+The first point means that true values are likely to be redder (more positive) than shown, which is particularly the case for planets below the red points.
+The extremely blue objects are more distant (determined through colouring the points with distance, which we assume is a good proxy for reddening, but this measurement is uncertain) than the redder objects so after correcting for reddening are likely to lie closer to the red points.

+The second point moves points horizontally and may move other discrepant points closer to the red points.

+The table below lists the relation.

 Effective temperature | V-Kp
 -----|----------------------